-The image from a renewable energy report by the government of Germany some years ago shows that every source of renewable energy can provide more than the world's need of energy.
-The report calculated renewable energy potential was 3000 times than the energy consumed by the world.
+The image (World renewable energy potential) from a renewable energy report by the government of Germany some years ago shows that every source of renewable energy can provide more than the world's need of energy.
+The report calculated renewable energy potential was 3000 times more than the energy consumed by the world.

 For the past 30 years non-governmental organisations and periodically governments have promoted the conservation of energy, which obviously must happen.
 Unfortunately during the promotion of evermore the larger fossil fuel energy consuming technologies, energy conversion conservation has made little progress, even though all the methods to do so have been available for a time.

 The prevailing approach to reduce carbon emissions is the reduction in carbon intensity, which is an energy conservation relying on energy efficiency approach.
 But it is impossible to achieve zero carbon no matter how successful we are in improving fossil fuel energy efficiency.
 What in actual fact has been happening as a result of increasing is that global emissions have increased great carbon intensity. this is because improving carbon intensity has no effect on globalization fossil fuel energy and technologies that use fossil fuel energy.